stephengold/Maud/README.md

 You can also use the displayed pose like a paste buffer, to copy bone transforms from one time to another.
-For this to work, you must "freeze" the pose so Maud won't overwrite it as soon as you change the animation time.
+For this to work, you must "freeze" the pose so Maud won't overwrite it as soon as the animation time changes.
 To freeze the pose, either tick the "freeze" check box in the Animation Tool or use the "F" keyboard shortcut.
 Then go to the animation time when you want to paste and select